RIIL WEBCAST NO. 3

 independent living center and log onto get their e-mail.

-So even if they don't have it in their homes, a lot of people do
+So even if they don't have it in their homes, a lot of people

 have access somewhere.